 My body felt like it’d been through a landslide after 10 hours in the rain on the back of a bike.
-My attitude lifts as we enter the divine UNESCO-protected Dong Van Karst Plateau Geopark.
+My attitude lifts as we enter the pine UNESCO-protected Dong Van Karst Plateau Geopark.
 How could those views not bring me back to life?
 Apparently, this is the only place in the world to see Tonkin snub-nosed monkeys, but the primates were staying out of the rain that day.

 We pull off of the highway to a small Sa Phin market where women are weaving at a cooperative while young girls frolic around trying to sell apples from their orchards or darling delicate floral crowns they’ve made by hand.